Family Engagement

 Appropriate for Families and Professionals

-The five Children’s Resource Centers for Children and Youth with Special Health Care Needs conduct these presentations across the state on a regular basis.
-Connect with your Children’s Resource Center to learn of upcoming dates or to be put on a mailing list for future trainings.
-For health care professionals, contact your Children’s Resource Center about hosting a presentation.
+The five Children’s Resource Centers for Children and Youth with Special Health Care Needs conduct these learning sessions statewide on a regular basis.
+Connect with your Children’s Resource Center to learn of upcoming dates or to sign up for future trainings.
+If you would like to host a learning session at your organization, please contact us below.

 Caring for the Whole Family | Assembling a Care Notebook | Requesting a Shared Plan of Care | Exploring Care Mapping